lepperm/Learning-Log/Pages/roadmap.md

 ## Phase 5 - Specialization (5 years)

 After solidifying my career in development, moving towards specialization should become a key focus.
-Machine learning is a critical skill for the next decade, and something I would be extremely interested to look into, as well as data science and data visualization.
+Machine learning is a critical skill for the next decade, and something I would be extremely interested to look into, as well as data visualization.
 I will need to be watching trends within the industry and market to see if there are different leading sectors by this point.

 ### Timeline